codyng/waypoints-playground/README.md

 ***Feedback from LALAMOVE was like judging a book by its cover.***

+All their suggestions are picky.
+It is NOT to test whether the challengers are able to develop a workable demo with nice UI/UX, i.e. solve the problem.
+They concerned "**Washing your hands before eating**", but they didn't list out the rules of how you wash your hands.

 ## Problem of their APIs

 #### Inconsistent HTTP responses